ScriptedAlchemy/webpack-external-import/README.md

   componentDidMount() {
     // Easy way to code-split files you want to use on other applications
-    // I also rename the chunk with webpackChunkName, so i can reference it by a custom name in window.entryManifest import(/* webpackChunkName: "Title"*/ './components/Title');
+    // I also rename the chunk with webpackChunkName, so I can reference it by a custom name in window.entryManifest import(/* webpackChunkName: "Title"*/ './components/Title');
     import(/* webpackChunkName: "hello-worl-chunk"*/ './components/hello-world').then((HelloWorld) => {
       this.setState({component: HelloWorld.default})